JovaniPink/school-district-analysis/README.md

     - Average Math Scores: moved from 79 to 78.9 as a result of taking out Thomas High School Ninth Grade scores.
     - Average Reading Scores did not change.
-    - % Passing Math moved from 75% to 74%.
+    - Percent Passing Math moved from 75% to 74%.
-    - % Passing Reading moved from 86% to 85%.
+    - Percent Passing Reading moved from 86% to 85%.
-    - % Overall Passing moved from 65% to 64%.
+    - Percent Overall Passing moved from 65% to 64%.

 ![District Summary](resources/district_summary.png)